AhmadObeid/CRISPR-VAE/README.md

 	journal = {bioRxiv}
 }

-The current version of the paper can be found in Biorxiv.
+The current version of the paper can be found in bioRxiv.